peppelinux/draft-demarco-oauth-nonce-endpoint/draft-demarco-nonce-endpoint.md

   "nonce": "d2JhY2NhbG91cmVqdWFuZGFt"
 }
 ````
+The nonce value MAY use Base64-urlencoded string or a JSON Web Token [RFC7519].

-The nonce is a Base64-urlencoded string that MAY be encrypted with a symmetric key that is not provided to the Client.
+The nonce value MAY be encrypted with an encryption key, if this happens the following rules are met:

+- the encryption key MUST NOT be provided to the Client by the server.
+- the encryption key MUST NOT be in control of the Client.

 # Errors